edriclugard/edriclugard/README.md

-# 👋 Hi, I'm Edric Lugard!
+# 👋 Hi

-I’m an aspiring technical content writer focused on the AI/ML space.
+I'm an aspiring technical content writer specializing in AI/ML.

-I'm currently building foundational skills in data science and technical writing, with the goal of simplifying complex ideas into clear, useful content.
+Currently building foundational skills in data science and technical writing.

-I believe in learning by doing and sharing that journey publicly.
+I believe in learning by doing—and sharing that journey.

-If you're passionate about Writing,Technical communication or AI/ML — Let's connect and learn together.
+If you're into writing, technical communication, or AI/ML, let’s connect and grow together.

-## 📫 Connect with Me ##
+## 📫 Connect with Me

 📧 Email: **[edriclugard@yahoo.co.uk](mailto:edriclugard@yahoo.co.uk)**

 💼 LinkedIn: **[Edric Lugard](https://www.linkedin.com/in/edric-lugard-704557b6/)**